 ChildFund's endowment consists of individual funds established for a variety of purposes.
-The endowment includes both donor-restricted endowment funds and funds designated by the Board of Directors

-(the Board) to function as endowments.
+The endowment includes both donor-restricted endowment funds and funds designated by the Board to function as endowments.
 Net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.